offe/dumdb/README.md

  -H "Content-Type: application/json" \
  -d '{"\_id": "000000000000000000000001"}'

+You can also load the test/tests.html in a browser.
+Click the button to run the tests.

 ### Reason why it was built

 I am fascinated by MongoDB and how it allows you to build something fast without planning too much.
 Then you can use indexes in many cases to still achieve the necessary performance.
 I wanted to have a sandbox to implement a simple version of MongoDB's indexes.
 I haven't actually gotten to that part in DumDB, and maybe I never will.